cisagov/action-job-preamble/README.md

 jobs:
   my_job:
-    # This job does not need any permissions
+    # This job does not need any permissions.
     permissions: {}
     runs-on: ubuntu-latest
     steps: